The rock-star, cold-hardy apple from Minnesota.

 Uses: cider, jam, baking, jelly

-Storage duration: (approximate, depending on storage conditions)
+Storage duration: one to three months (approximate, depending on storage conditions)

 Fruit Appearance